-A quick note about the potatoes, the baby potatoes are totally the way to go.
+A quick note about adding potatoes, using baby potatoes are totally the way to go.
 They are the perfect size and they don’t get mushy.
 Potatoes that are peeled and cut tend to get mushy in the Instant Pot when they cook for a longer amount of time.
-By keeping the skin on and not cutting them, they hold together much better and they cook SO much better.
+By keeping the skin on and not cutting them, the potatoes cook thoroughly while remaining firm.

 - Sprinkle pot roast with salt and set aside.